-- ACC 300 (3.0 credits): if not already completed.
-Register for the SAME section # as your MO 300 section election.
+- Register for the SAME section # as your TO 301 section election (if not already completed).

-You will register for your Fall 2013 course on Wolverine Access using the University’s general registration process.
-It is YOUR responsibility to make sure you are completing the appropriate requirements to be eligible for the BBA program and are registering for the Fall BBA core (see above).
+You will register for your Fall 2015 courses on Wolverine Access using the University’s general registration process.
+It is YOUR responsibility to make sure you are currently completing the appropriate requirements to be eligible for the BBA program and are registering for the Fall BBA core (see above).